kwoxer/LJTD/README.md

 The brand new feature [**Objective Overview**](http://www.ljtd.eu/ljtd-6-objective-overview/) is great if you don't want to play in window mode.

 Beyond that the LJTD has many other [**features**](http://www.ljtd.eu/features/).
-We hope you will have as much fun as we with this tool and would appreciate to see you on our forum: http://www.ljtd.eu/forum/

-Beyond that the LJTD has many other [**features**](http://www.ljtd.eu/features/).
 We hope you will have as much fun as we with this tool and would appreciate to see you on our [**forum**](http://www.ljtd.eu/forum/).

 Donate or become a fan!